Amdrel/jamiekuppens.com/content/post/writing-a-chip-8-virtual-machine-in-rust/index.md

 ### Brief Overview of CHIP-8

-Do note that I may use the terms _emulator_, _interpreter_, and _virtual machine_ interchangeably.
+Note that I use the terms _emulator_, _interpreter_, and _virtual machine_ interchangeably.
 In the context of this article they are the same thing.

 CHIP-8 supports 16 keys for input and has 4kB of memory (512 bytes are reserved for the interpreter).
-For the processor CHIP-8 supports 35 opcodes which are used meant to be interpreted as instructions for our interpreter to perform.
+For the processor CHIP-8 supports 35 opcodes which are meant to be interpreted as instructions for the interpreter to perform.
-Opcodes are 2 bytes long and are stored in big-endian; this is important when reading the opcodes (or else data will appear malformed).
-CHIP-8 also has 16 8-bit registers labeled V0 through VF which are used for temporary storage or to be ready by certain instructions.
+Opcodes are 2 bytes long and are stored in big-endian; this is important when reading the opcodes or else data will appear malformed.
+CHIP-8 also has 16 8-bit registers labeled V0 through VF which are used for temporary storage or to be read by certain instructions.
 The VF register is a carry flag and is typically used for collision detection.

 There are also 5 important registers that serve very specific purposes listed here: